-There is information about playing on BBO all over the internet:

-- COMPREHENSIVE Tutorial (38min) for new players, by Silvana Morici - The Basics for New BBO Users, a PDF Guide by Susan Powell - 28 videos about how to play on BBO from Paul Gipson of the Berwick Bridge Club. - Tutorial videos from the ACBL. - Tutorials from BBO.
+There is information about playing on BBO all over the internet.
+There are 28 videos about how to play on BBO from Paul Gipson of the Berwick Bridge Club here.
+There are several tutorial videos from the ACBL here.
+Look here for tutorials from BBO.